jepetersohn/phase-3-guide/week_0/rails-the-sinatra-way.md

 This one is saying that it didn't find the file it expected to.
 It tried to look in `pages/index`, and then `application/index` in the `/Users/dbc/Desktop/learning-rails/app/views` folder.  `locale` is for multi-language support, `formats` is about handling different response types (for example HTML, XML, JSON, etc...) and `handlers` are the supported templating languages for creating the response.
 We shouldn't worry about `locale`, `formats` or `handlers` for now, but feel free to google it if you have time.

-At this point, I just copy the original `index.erb` from the Sinatra app into `app/views/pages/index.html.erb`:
+At this point, I just copy the original `index.erb` from the Sinatra app into `app/views/pages/index.html.erb` (with the exception of one line of embedded Ruby):

 ```html
 <div class="container">